eric-sclafani/ml_practice/README.md

 ## Juyterlab
 For the best experience, these notebooks are best viewed through [JupyterLab](https://jupyter.org/install) because certain cells will be hidden by default.
-I am unsure if other viewing options (Jupyer notebook, Github preview) preserve this code hiding feature, so I recommend `only using JupyterLab`.
+I am unsure if other viewing options (Jupyer notebook, Github preview) preserve this code hiding feature, so I recommend `using JupyterLab`.

 After activating your python environment outlined in the previous section, type into the terminal `jupyter-lab` to open it.